bronzehedwick/chrisdeluca/content/article/dont-get-pantsed/game/05-bathroom.md

 The hike is going okay.
 You zone out as the group winds along the trail, letting your mind wander amidst the bird song and smell of mulching leaves.
-The trails incline is getting steeper.
+The trail's incline is getting steeper.
 You reach a rocky section that seems to go straight up.

 "Everyone get in single file, and go slowly," Jerry warns.
 "If the dirt